mattoldred/BradyBunch/README.md

 $page = $bb->createPage();

-/* page is now an instance of GdImage which you can manipulate as needed */
+/* $page is now an instance of GdImage which you can manipulate as needed */

 $bb->addPage($page);

-$bb->print("192.168.0.135");                                       // Change to ip of your printer
+$bb->print("192.168.0.1");                                       // Change to ip of your printer
 ```